Looking to get traded in the NFL? Make sure you’re logged on to Twitter.

 A now-deleted tweet from Fox19′s Jeremy Rauch that said “the [Bengals] staff isn’t even sure [Ross] likes football” sparked Ross’s frustration.

 “It’s not a secret that i have requested a trade,” Ross, the ninth overall pick in the 2017 NFL draft, replied.
 “Trade me if this how y’all feel.
 I’m healthy and eager to play.
 I know I can be productive.
-It’s hard to love something when your [sic] not actually participating in it.
+It’s hard to love something when your not actually participating in it.
 Believe me, its not football that i don’t like.”

 Dunlap, who trailed Eddie Edwards by one sack for the franchise’s record at the time of his trade, recently expressed dissatisfaction with his limited role.
-The 2010 second-rounder posted a photo of the Bengals depth chart to Instagram, showing the two-time Pro Bowler had been demoted to third string.
+The 2010 second-rounder posted a photo of the Cincinnati depth chart to Instagram, showing the two-time Pro Bowler had been demoted to third string.
 The Bengals reportedly told Dunlap to stay home before Sunday’s 37-34 loss to the Cleveland Browns.
-He then listed his house for sale on Twitter shortly after the game.
-That tweet has since been deleted but a screenshot of it still remains on Dunlap’s Instagram account.
+He listed his house for sale on Twitter shortly after the game.
+That tweet has been deleted, but a screenshot of it still remains on Dunlap’s Instagram account.

 “6000 sqft city view with huge balcony,” Dunlap wrote.
 “4 bedroom.
 4.5 bathroom.
 In one of the best school districts for sale.
 Do your market analysis and make me offer.
 Serious inquiries only with proof of funds!
 Owner is willing to sell furnished or unfurnished!”